UCSD-ECE16/ece16-wi2020-m7liu/doc/Lab04_Report.md

 >Q. What was plotted?
 What does this tell you about how plt.plot interprets the input?

 >A. Four different lines are plotted with the first array as the x and second as a y, then it uses it to plot a slope.
 That means for plt.plot inteprets the 2D np.array as sets of slopes.

+>Q. Try different n_avg and document, with plots, the result for a few different n_avg and describe which n_avg worked well in emphasizing the taps?

+>A. The result from 10, 100, 1000, and 10000 the n_avg that worked well emphasizing the taps is when the moving average is large but not extremely large. (guess)